IvanFilipovic3/terraform-vortexwest-demo/README.md

-# Terraform vortexwest AWS ECS
+# Terraform vortexwest demo AWS ECS

 Terraform modules for creating a demo ECS Cluster, networking and realed resources in AWS.